AdeniyiAdesakin/adcs-certificate-auto-enrollment-ipsec/README.md

 After opening the Certification Authority console on `MS1`, I found that certificate templates were not available.

-This was expected behavior for a standalone CA. Standalone certification authorities do not use the Active Directory certificate templates required for domain autoenrollment.
+After some troubleshooting, I found this as an expected behavior for a standalone CA. Standalone certification authorities do not use the Active Directory certificate templates required for domain auto-enrollment.
 Only an enterprise CA can issue certificates based on templates stored in Active Directory Domain Services.

 <p align="center">
   <img src="https://i.imgur.com/jhcersu.png" width="750" alt="Selecting Enterprise CA for Active Directory-integrated certificate services">